miklevin/MikeLev.in/_posts/2024-12-03-david-mayer-donald-trump-censorship.md

 > Also, it is clear that Gemini ***does*** have a sense of humor!
 What you saw
 > was a very roundabout way of suggesting output streams are being tampered
 > with.
 Google Gemini won't say Donald Trump won the election!
 Not even with it
-> how it rewrites American history in regard to Grover Cleveland.
+> how it rewrites American history in regard to Grover Cleveland's unique
+> distinction.